SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-03-registrationvsenterpriseapp.md

 - What consent is and why we have to consider it seriously
 - Security and monitoring auround Oauth permissions

-# App registration Vs Entperise application
+# App registration Vs Enterprise application

 ## Introduction